 Income Benefits

-Income benefits provide replacement wages when a worker can’t return to their job or can work but at a limited functional capacity.
-Your eligibility for specific types of disability benefits will depend on the type of injury you sustained, how serious it is, and how long you’re unable to maintain employment.
+Income benefits provide replacement wages when a worker can’t return to their job or can work at a limited functional capacity.
+Your eligibility for specific disability benefits will depend on the injury you sustained, how serious it is, and how long you can’t work.

 Temporary partial disability is for employees who:

 Temporary total disability is for individuals who have a 100% disability rating but temporarily.
 The payments you would receive are two-thirds of your pre-injury average weekly wages.
-You’re eligible for this coverage until you’re able to return to your job.
+You’re eligible for this coverage until you can return to your job.

 Permanent partial disability benefit payments will depend on the body part affected.

 Permanent total disability benefits are available when the injured worker’s doctor places them at maximum medical improvement (MMI).
-MMI indicates that the patient’s condition won’t improve with further medical intervention.
-They will perform a thorough evaluation of the injury or illness to determine the disability rating appropriate for permanent limitations resulting from the accident.
-Payments are at two-thirds of your average weekly wages and will last as long as you’re unable to maintain any employment.
+MMI indicates that further medical intervention won’t improve the patient’s condition.
+They will thoroughly evaluate the injury or illness to determine the disability rating appropriate for permanent limitations resulting from the accident.
+Payments are at two-thirds of your average weekly wages and will last as long as you cannot maintain employment.

 Additional benefits might be available under New York workers’ compensation laws, such as: